dannyt101/AAA_classification/README.md

 # Classification stages

-1. Identification of vascular patients
+1. Identification of acute vascular patients
-2. Identification of patients who have under AAA repair
+2. Identification of patients who have undergone a AAA repair during their admission
 3. Classification of AAA repair - primary vs revision

 # Types of model